 The Military Reference Branch, National Archives, Washington, D. C. 20408, holds copies of most deck logs.
 The Suitland Reference Branch, National Archives, Washington D. C. 20409, has custody of muster rolls.
 The National Personal Records Center in St. Louis, Missouri, has a repository of records for retired and separate military members.
 You must fill in Standard Form 180 to request information on military records.

 9700 Page Ave

 St. Louis, Missouri 63132

 Individuals have also had success locating former and retired military personnel by placing advertisements or reunion notices in Coast Guard periodicals.
 These magazines have a combined circulation of several hundred thousand.
-Please contact the individual editors for assistance.
+Please get in touch with the individual editors for assistance.

 Other Locator Sources from the Coast Guard:

-Fred’s Place offers an online E-Mail Directory of Active Duty, Reserve, Retired, Auxiliary and Civilian co-workers of the U. S. Coast Guard.
-This Directory is a listing of individuals that have voluntarily registered at Fred’s Place and is not a complete listing of Coast Guard Personnel.
+Fred’s Place offers an online E-Mail Directory of Active Duty, Reserve, Retired, Auxiliary, and Civilian co-workers of the U. S. Coast Guard.
+This Directory lists individuals who have voluntarily registered at Fred’s Place and is not a complete listing of Coast Guard Personnel.

 If you have any questions about how to find someone in the military, please post a comment below.
 However, please note that I cannot investigate people on your behalf.
 Unfortunately, if you think you’re getting scammed by someone saying they are in the military, you likely are.
 If you are suspicious, search their name on Google and look at their social media pages.